ron-yadin/bulk-primer-designer/README.md

     - Note: the data in the MySQL database persists between container restarts in a local docker volume
     - Running ```docker-compose down -v``` will remove the volume causing the data to be lost - avoid this or utilize it depending on the desire to either persist or delete the MySQL db data between container restarts
 ## Notes
-1. the ```init.sql``` file includes the insertion of a few rows of example data upon initialization, to ensure the tables get created even in the absence of any user action.
+1. The ```init.sql``` file includes the insertion of a few rows of example data upon initialization, to ensure the tables get created even in the absence of any user action.
 These lines can be removed if no example data is desired.
 1. Upon submitting an input file in the user interface webpage, a link appears to download the transformed results.
 This results file is a zip file, with the filename YYYY-MM-DD_HH:MM:SS_\<input_filename\>.zip, which contains 2 similarly named csvs - one representing the input file & the other representing the output file.
 This zip file should also be saved to the data directory.
+1. All timestamps are localized to California time.
 ## Troubleshooting
 1. If deployment attempted on non-supported system architecture, might see an error like: ```no matching manifest for <non-supported/system/architecture> in the manifest list entries```
 1. If issues arise in connecting to or executing actions with either user webapp or MySQL admin webapp, examine the container status & docker logs